-Can the CLC regulate my accountancy firm when its not a typical law firm?
+Can the CLC regulate my accountancy firm when it’s not a typical law firm?

 Yes, most accountancy firms will be owned and managed by non-lawyers and these sorts of business can be regulated by the CLC as an Alternative Business Structure (ABS).
 Many of CLC regulated firms are ABSs and we have a long history in regulation of these types of practice.
-The process is straightforward and we’d encourage accountancy firms to make contact with us at an early stage so that we can discuss the options with them.
+The process is straightforward, and we’d encourage accountancy firms to contact us at an early stage so that we can discuss the options with them.
 There are some practical requirements that all firms will need to have, or be willing to put in place, in order for them to meet the requirements set out in the CLC’s ABS Framework.

 To help you think about whether becoming CLC regulated is right for your firm, we have explained some of our key compliance principles under the three simple headings below: